hikeventures/hikeventures.github.io/_posts/2016-06-10-best-outdoor-watches.markdown

 ---

 ## Conclusion
-My personal preference goes towards Garmin Fenix 3 of the currently released watches with color display.
+My personal preference goes towards [Garmin Fenix 3](http://www.backcountry.com/garmin-fenix-3-bundle) of the currently released watches with color display.
 However, I will wait to see the specifications of Suunto Spartan before I make any purchase decisions as I need an outdoor watch which has GPS built in.
 As a current Suunto user I have already my GPS data stored in [Movescount](http://www.movescount.com/members/member140205-HikeVentures) so switching brands is anyway not an easy option for me.
-If I would not need a built-in GPS then I would probably buy the Apple Watch as an Apple phone user or the Moto 360 Sport or the Casio WSD-F10 if I would be an Android phone user.
+If I would not need a built-in GPS then I would probably buy the <a href="http://amzn.to/1t7QAFm" rel="nofollow">Apple Watch Sport</a> as an Apple phone user or the <a href="http://amzn.to/1t7QAFm" rel="nofollow">Motorola Moto 360 Sport</a> or the <a href="http://amzn.to/1YdNH1H" rel="nofollow">Casio WSD-F10</a> if I would be an Android phone user.